apache/mxnet/docs/api/clojure/ndarray.md

 # NDArray API

-The ndarray api contains tensor operations similar to `numpy.ndarray`.
+The NDArray API contains tensor operations similar to `numpy.ndarray`.
 The syntax is also similar, except for some additional calls for dealing with I/O and multiple devices.

 Topics: